 PCFA will recognise government grants in the Statement of Comprehensive Income on a systematic basis over the period in which PCFA recognises, as expenses, the related costs for which the grants are intended to compensate, provided the condition that specified services are delivered or conditions fulfilled as stated in the funding agreements.
-These contributions are received on the conditions fulfilled.
+These contributions are received on the condition that specified services are delivered or conditions fulfilled.
 These contributions are recognised at the fair value upon receipt at which time an asset is taken up in the Statement of Financial Position and the revenue recognised in the Statement of Comprehensive Income.